franciszhan/missionstatements/README.md

-'this is a repository to experiment with this company's mission statement'
+'this is a repository to experiment with Warby Parker's mission statement'